andymcgunagle/git-and-github-notes/README.md

 - It's a good practice, when collaborating on a project, to pull down changes before pushing your work to a remote repo.

+### Collaboration

+#### Feature Branches Workflow

+- Rather than working directly on the master or main branch, all new development should be done on separate branches.

+- Each branch is feature-oriented.

+#### Pull Requests

+- Pull requests are a feature built into products like GitHub - they are not native to Git itself.

+- They allow developers to alert teammates to new work that needs to be reviewed and provide a mechanism to approve or reject the work on a given branch.

+- They also help facilitate discussion and feedback on the specified commits.

+##### Resolving Pull Requests with Merge Conflicts

+- Click "command line instructions" and follow 2-step process they outline.

+###### Step 1
+1. `git fetch origin`
+1. `git switch <branch-name>`
+1. `git merge main`
+1. Fix conflicts

+###### Step 2
+1. `git switch main`
+1. `git merge <branch-name>`
+1. `git push origin main`

+#### Branch Protection Rules

+- Settings > Branches > Add rule

+- Branch name pattern: main

+- "Require pull request reviews before merging"

+- "You can't commit to `main` because it is a protected branch."

+#### Fork & Clone Workflow

+- A "fork" is a copy of another GitHub repo.

+- Very commonly used on large open-source projects.

+- Instead of just one centralized GitHub repo, every developer has their own GitHub repo.

+- Make changes and push to your own fork before making pull requests to the original repo.

+- Forking is not a Git feature - it's implemented by GitHub.

+##### Process:

+1. Click "Fork" button.

+1. Clone the forked repo to your machine.
+A remote called "origin" that points to your forked repo on GitHub will automatically be added.

+1. Create a second remote (typically called "upstream" or "original") using `git remote add <new-remote-to-original-repo-name> <original-repo-URL>` that points to the original repo - this will enable you to pull changes down from the original repo.

+1. Pull changes down from original repo as needed using `git pull <remote-to-original-repo-name> <branch-name>`.

+1. Create a pull request from your forked GitHub repo to the original GitHub repo.